ronakupadhyaya/Horizons-week-03/day1/addressBookCLI/README.md

 Many things you can do with a graphical user interface can be done through a text-only interface in the command line.
 Since NodeJS frees up JavaScript to run outside the browser, you can now create JavaScript applications that run from your terminal!

 In this exercise we will build a command line tool in JavaScript and use NodeJS to run it.
-Similar to other command line tools we have been using (think git or npm), we can change the behavior of our application by passing in arguments or flags (`npm install` compared to `npm install --save`).
-In the `npm install --save` we call `install` an argument to the npm command and `--save` a flag.
-Notice how the save flag changes the behavior of the `npm install` command.
+Similar to other command line tools we have been using (think git or npm), we can change the behavior of our application by passing in command line arguments.
+For example, when we run `git commit -m "test"`, `commit -m "test"` are arguments passed into the git command line tool.
 We will use flags and arguments to specify behavior in our application as well.

+### Arguments

+**Arguments** We can pass strings into our program to be used as arguments or parameters.
+`node myProgram.js square 4` contains the arguments `square` and `4` but we think of `square` as a command and `4` as the argument or parameter for that specific command. *NOTE: The `4` in `node myProgram.js square 4` will be processed as a string, not a number. *

 ### Commands

 **Commands** are arguments that specify specific actions.
 You can run:
-`node myProgram.js doSomething`. `doSomething` is an argument or sub-command for the `node myProgram.js` command line tool.
-Consider if `myProgram.js` was a calculator application; then `node myProgram.js add` contains the command `add` and `node myProgram.js delete` contains the command `delete`.
+`node myProgram.js doSomething`. `doSomething` is an argument or command for the `node myProgram.js` command line tool.
+Consider if `myProgram.js` was a calculator application; then `node myProgram.js add` contains the command `add` and `node myProgram.js subtract` contains the command `subtract`.
 Commands given to a program are just special arguments that modify the behavior of the app/tool we are running.
-### Arguments

-**Arguments** We can pass strings or numbers into our program to be used as arguments or parameters.
-`node myProgram.js square 4` contains the arguments `square` and `4` but we think of `square` as a command and `4` as the argument or parameter for that specific command.

 - - - -